prnvdixit/prnvdixit.github.io/posts/2018-01-30-yet-another-journey-of-contributing-to-open-source.md

 Meanwhile, the thought of even entering open-source just vanished somewhere between academics and self — projects.

 ### The Homecoming!
-In summer, while working on my internship project — I came across this thought of contributing to Open Source yet again through one of my friend whose mentor was a developer at coala and a GSoCer.
+In summer, while working on my internship project — I came across this thought of contributing to Open Source yet again through one of my friend whose mentor was a developer and a GSoCer at coala.

 This time though, I decided to move forward a step into open-source.
 I tried again, this time, fortunately, I was able to set up coala on my machine.
 But again being quite busy in the internship, I had to leave it yet again.